EMPAT94/empat94.github.io/_gs/tutorial.md

 We were stuck.
 Sometimes Taro and Carol threw rocks back.
 At first, the imps were guarded.
 Then they guffawed at the rocks as well.
 While they didn't exactly mount an attack on us, we couldn't go ahead anyway.
 Not unless we wished to get stoned to death halfway through.
 Perhaps a craftsman would've been useful here, making traps and lures.

-'Traps, eh?', a sudden idea hit me.
+'Traps, eh?' a sudden idea hit me.
 I gathered the group around and explained the process.
 I could see the poorly hidden doubt in their dubious faces.
 Still, no one else had any better solution, so we decided to give it a go.
 We had already lost seven arrows, what does one more matter?

 ···